Mixing solutions for the Muskat problem: Introduction and the main theorem

 where $P.V.$ denotes the principal value integral.
-In addition, by solving these equations yields a solution to the Muskat problem.
-At the same time the solutions of the Muskat problem are weak solutions of the IPM system.
+At the same time the solutions of the Muskat equation \eqref{muskat} provide weak solutions of the IPM system.

-The behaviour of the equation \eqref{muskat} strongly depend on the order of the densities $\rho^+$ and $\rho^-$.
-The problem is locally well possed in Sobolev spaces, $H^3$ (see \cite{dp}), if the interface is a graph and $\rho^+>\rho^-$, i.e. stable regime (see also \cite{vicol} and \cite{granero} for improvements of the regularity).
-Otherwise, we are in the unstable regime and the problem is ill-possed in $H^4$.
-This is a consequence of the instant analyticity proved in \cite{RTB} in the stable case (see also \cite{dp} for ill-possedness in $H^3$ for an small initial data).
+The behaviour of the equation \eqref{muskat} strongly depends on the order of the densities $\rho^+$ and $\rho^-$.
+The problem is locally well posed in Sobolev spaces, $H^3$ (see \cite{dp}), if the interface is a graph and $\rho^+>\rho^-$, i.e., in the stable regime (see also \cite{vicol} and \cite{granero} for improvements of the regularity).
+Otherwise, we are in the unstable regime and the problem is ill-posed in $H^4$.
+This is a consequence of the instant analyticity proved in \cite{RTB} in the stable case (see also \cite{dp} for ill-posedness in $H^3$ for an small initial data).